I don’t even know where to begin signing up for health insurance...

 If you’ve never had health insurance before, you probably have some questions about the “Individual Mandate.”
 Why does it affect you?
 Why do you need health insurance now when you’ve never had it before?

-- If you’ve avoided buying health insurance because you can’t afford it, the government may help you pay for a plan.
-See if you qualify for a federal subsidy at ahnj4u.com
+- If you’ve avoided buying health insurance because you can’t afford it, you may be eligible for financial assistance from the government to help you pay for a plan.
+See if you qualify for a tax credit.

-- Under the Affordable Care Act, the Individual Mandate requires everyone to have health insurance or possibly pay a fine.
-Learn more about the fines at healthcare.gov
+- The State of New Jersey has an individual health insurance coverage mandate, which requires New Jersey residents to have health insurance or possibly pay a fine.
+Learn more about the fines at GetCovered.NJ.gov